joehand/smilingjoe/_posts/2011-07-05-laddscircle.markdown

 The biggest lesson I learned when handing out cookies was that when you give people incentive to stop or slow down, they will.
 Requiring people to do something with signs and markings only works up to a point.
 Solution part three is this:

 *	Create a space where people WANT to slow down and enjoy it.
-*	Entice people to communicate and cooperate by reducing required behavior.
+*	Entice people to communicate and cooperate by reducing required behavior in the form of signs and markings.
 *	Make merging speed an issue with more difficult sight lines and/or turning radii.
 *	Less road, more public space.